OHDSI/Vocabulary-v5.0/.github/ISSUE_TEMPLATE/add-content.md

 **6. See your contribution in the next release!**

-'Add content' contributions are not reviewed by the Vocabulary Team and you generally can expect to see them in the next release if the submission is made at least two months prior to the release date.
+'Add content' contributions are not reviewed by the Vocabulary Team and you generally can expect to see them in the next release if the submission is made at least 2 months prior to the release date.